hyperledger-archives/composer/packages/composer-website/jekylldocs/tutorials/google_oauth2_rest.md

 # Using Google OAUTH2.0 with a {{site.data.conrefs.full}} REST server

 This tutorial provides an insight into configuring the OAUTH2.0 authentication strategy  (eg. for Google, Facebook, Twitter authentication providers etc) to authorize access to resources in a configured REST Server instance - and allow end users of a blockchain network to interact with a deployed smart contract/business network.
 An overview diagram is shown below, and a more detailed diagram showing the authentication flow is shown further down.
 You will run the REST server in [multi user mode](../integrating/enabling-multiuser.html) and test interacting with the sample Trade network as different blockchain identities, accessing resources through the REST APIs.
-Ideally, you will need to set up your own Google account / authorization scheme to do this (see appendix on the steps to do this - doesn't take long), or minimally, use the ID/metadata provided in this tutorial.
+You will need to set up your own Google account / authorization scheme to do this (see appendix on the steps to do this - doesn't take long), or minimally, use the ID/metadata provided in this tutorial.
 Suffice to say, it uses {{site.data.conrefs.composer_full}} as the underlying blockchain network.

 ![Google Authentication and REST Server Overview](../assets/img/tutorials/auth/intro_diagram.png)